 The Chudnovsky-Ramanujan series took 90 days: including 64hrs BBP hex-confirmation and 8 days for base-conversion.
 A very fine online account is available at

 October 2011.
 Extension to 10 trillion places.
+J.M.
+Borwein Life of Pi (CARMA)

 Two New Pi Guys: Alex Yee and his Elephant